Teach English abroad with leading ESL institutions around the world

 ESL teachers can find ESL jobs at the following institutions worldwide:

-There are also opportunities for ESL teachers to find online teaching jobs.
+There are also plenty of online English teaching jobs for fluent English-speaking graduates based in North America.
 ESL jobs can be either full-time or part-time.
 The types of ESL teaching jobs available range from preschool, elementary, middle-school and high-school, up to college and adult level English teaching positions.

 If you’re from the US or Canada, there are a wide variety of ESL teaching jobs at public middle and high schools, teaching students of varying ages and abilities who are not currently proficient in English.

 The number of ESL job vacancies in the US has grown rapidly, due in large part to the fact that ELLs (English Language Learners) have become the fastest-growing population of students in the country, growing by around 60% over the past 10 years.

 According to the US Census Bureau, over 61 million people in the US currently speak a different language to English in their homes, making ESL an increasingly high-need subject in schools across the country.
 The US National Center for Education Statistics recently stated that “27% of all schools with bilingual/ESL teaching vacancies found them very difficult or impossible to fill, more than for many other teaching fields.”

 Along with English language classes for adults, ESL teaching positions currently on offer in the US and Canada include the following:

 - ESL high school teaching jobs

 ESL Teacher Requirements

 ESL teachers usually need to have, at minimum, a Bachelor’s Degree, across any major.